jbhopkins/bioxtasraw/docs/source/tutorial/s2_ambimeter.rst

     |ift_panel_png|

 #.
 Right click on the **lysozyme.out** item in the IFT list.
-Select the “Run AMBIMETER” option.
+Select the “AMBIMETER” option.

 #.
 The new window will show the results of AMBIMETER.
 It includes the number of shape categories
     that are compatible with the scattering profile, the ambiguity score (a-score) (log base 10 of the